Florence Ballin Cramer: Artistic style

 In the early 1920s, along with other Woodstock modernists such as George Bellows, Eugene Speicher, and Leon Kroll, Conrad began painting what one source calls "site-specific landscapes" that clearly expressed a mood or attitude as well as presenting an easily recognizable subject.
 Soon thereafter, with Alexander Brook, and Andrew Dasburg, she painted still lifes, portraits, and nudes in what this source called "Woodstock's studio movement".
 The style she adopted in these early years persisted throughout her career.
 She worked mostly in oil on canvas and less often in gouache on paper.

-Cramer's landscape technique can be seen in the images from 1909 ("Lasher House", no. 1, above) and 1945 ("Chicken House in Spring", no. 4, above).
-It can also be seen in the contrast between her painting of the place where they lived and her husband's photograph of the same seen (no. 5 and no. 6 above).
-An example of her handling of nude portraits can be seen in "Reclining Nude" (no. 2, above).
-An example of her handling of still lifes can be seen in "Still Life with Theatrical Masks" (no. 3, above).
-Her handling of portraits can be seen in the self portrait shown at top.
+Cramer's landscape technique can be seen in the images from 1909 (Lasher House, above) and 1945 (Chicken House in Spring, above).
+It can also be seen in the contrast between her painting of the place where they lived and her husband's photograph of the same seen (above).
+An example of her handling of nude portraits can be seen in Reclining Nude (above).
+An example of her handling of still lifes can be seen in Still Life with Theatrical Masks (above).
+Her handling of portraits can be seen in the self-portrait above.

 In the mid-1920s, Cramer joined other Woodstock artists in a third major trend: an appreciation of American folk art.
 With her husband, she collected furniture, fabrics, and other products.
 She decorated and resold some of these in her shop.
 She also produced folk art, including, for example, a needlework landscape that she made in 1923.

 Reviewing an exhibition of 1932, a critic discussed Cramer's expression of emotion and handling of color, writing: "What Mrs. Cramer gives us is an emotional reaction to the country in which she lives.
 Her palette, with its deep greens, red browns, grays, reds, orange, and white finds congenial subject matter in winter and fall landscapes, although it occasionally falls under the spell of spring and of deep green summertime."

 Another critic, writing in 1945, said Cramer's work was "distinguished painting, technically fluid and with warm poetic vision" and added, "Light shifts over solidly built-up form and her design is unconfused and fine."

 Commenting on a 1957 exhibition of fifty paintings produced in a span of fifty years, the show's curator said Cramer's work was "characterized by a pervasive impressionism which ranges from color-wrought realism to gentle abstraction."